-MR. TILDEN AND THE ELECTORAL BLL-IN- A GRAPHIC PICTURE OF THE PERUVIAN SIDE FACTS COMING OUT
+MR. TILDEN AND THE ELECTORAL BLL--IN-SIDE FACTS COMING OUT.
+A GRAPHIC PICTURE OF THE PERUVIAN EARTHQUAKE.

-Captain Colley, of the ship Alida, whose ressel was destroyed by the great earthquake which occured off the coast of Peru last month, has just returned to this city.
-A Herald reporter yesterday afternoon visited the Captain at the office of Messrs.
-W. R. have intimate knowledge of all the material Grace & Co., No. 66 Pine street, and was facts, and are in a position to know how that given the following graphic account of the occurrence:
+Captain Colley, of the ship Alida, whose essel was destroyed by the great earthquake which occured off the coast of Peru last month, has just returned to this city.
+Herald reporter yesterday afternoon visited the Captain at the office of Messrs.
+W. R. Grace & Co., No. 66 Pine street, and was given the following graphic account of the occurrence :